kamalsairajk/Applied_Machine_Learning_Assignments/README.md

 # Applied_Machine_Learning_Assignments
-Assignments taken as a part of the course Applied Machine learning.
+Assignments taken as a part of the course Applied Machine learning at University of Florida.